 Location pages

 If you serve multiple neighborhoods, create a dedicated page for each one.
-A page titled "Web Design Services in Ballard, Seattle" with genuine, location-specific content will rank for Ballard searches far better than a generic services page.
+A page titled "Web Design Services in Ballard, Seattle" with genuine location-specific content will rank for Ballard searches far better than a generic services page.

 Step 4: Build Local Citations

 Citations are any online mention of your business's name, address, and phone number.
 They tell Google your business is real and established.
-The most important citation sources for Seattle businesses are:
+The most important citation sources for Seattle businesses include Yelp, Bing Places, Apple Maps, Facebook Business, Better Business Bureau, and the Seattle Metro Chamber of Commerce.
+Consistency is everything — even minor differences in how your address is listed can hurt your local rankings.

-Step 5: Get More Google Reviews (The Right Way)
+Step 5: Get More Google Reviews

 Reviews are one of the top three local ranking factors.
-More importantly, they convert.
 A business with 4.8 stars and 200 reviews will consistently outperform a competitor with 4.9 stars and 12 reviews.
+The most effective review strategy is simple: ask every satisfied customer directly.
+Create a short Google review link and send it via text or email immediately after completing a job.

 Respond to every review, positive and negative.
 Your response to a negative review is often more important than the review itself.
 A professional, empathetic response shows potential customers how you handle problems.